 March 19, 2025

-Presenters Vanessa Round and Jennifer Pierson will explain how climate research is guiding conservation decisions—from identifying species at risk to prioritising adaption options and managing properties facing changing drought conditions.
-Explore how these insights are driving practical solutions supporting effective conservation planning and decision making in the Climate information for wildlife conservation management case study with AWC and register for the webinar.
+In this Climate Systems Hub webinar, researchers Vanessa Round and Jennifer Pierson shared how climate science is guiding conservation efforts with the Australian Wildlife Conservancy.
+They discussed identifying species at risk, prioritising adaptation options, and managing properties facing more frequent and severe droughts—insights explored in the Climate information for wildlife conservation management case study with AWC.

 About our speakers